michaelpoi/django-post_office/docs/source/usage.rst

 EmailAddress and recipient context
 ---------------------------------------

-In the post office recipients are stored as EmailAddress model instances.
+In the sendmail recipients are stored as EmailAddress model instances.
 This was done to allow personalization of emails.
 EmailAddress model has the following attributes:

 .. list-table:: EmailAddress attributes